How to Choose High Heels that Don’t Hurt Your Feet

 If a heel feels “just okay” when standing still, it won’t feel great after 3 hours of meetings or commuting.

 Your personal comfort zone depends on your arch flexibility.
 The more flexible your arch, the higher the heel you can manage comfortably.
+How to measure your perfect heel height at home (You will need a ruler or measure tape for this):

 Quick test: While standing, measure the space between your heel and the floor as you lift your arch.
 That’s your maximum natural heel height.
 If it feels stable and natural, you’ve found your guide.
 If you feel wobbly or strained, the heel is too high.

-Factors to consider: how long you are going to wear those high heels and what activities might involved:
+What Factors to consider: how long you are going to wear those high heels and what activities might involved:

 Heel Height